oxyg3nium/oxyg3nium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/model/Target.md

 Finally, the `Target` object contains a method to clip the target difficulty to be no more than two times the maximum target difficulty.
 The `clipByTwoTimes` method takes a maximum `Target` object and a new `Target` object as input and returns a new `Target` object.
 The `clipByTwoTimes` method checks if the new target difficulty is greater than two times the maximum target difficulty.
 If the new target difficulty is greater than two times the maximum target difficulty, the method returns a new `Target` object that is equal to two times the maximum target difficulty.
 Otherwise, the method returns the new `Target` object.
 ## Questions:
- 1. What is the purpose of the `Target` class and how is it used in the `alephium` project?
+ 1. What is the purpose of the `Target` class and how is it used in the `oxyg3nium` project?
-- The `Target` class represents a mining difficulty target in the `alephium` project and is used to calculate the difficulty of mining a block.
+- The `Target` class represents a mining difficulty target in the `oxyg3nium` project and is used to calculate the difficulty of mining a block.
 2. What is the significance of the `maxBigInt` value in the `Target` object?
 - The `maxBigInt` value represents the maximum possible value for a `Target` and is used to ensure that the value of a `Target` is within a certain range.
-3. How is the `average` method in the `Target` object used in the `alephium` project?
+3. How is the `average` method in the `Target` object used in the `oxyg3nium` project?
-- The `average` method is used to calculate the average difficulty target for a group of blocks in the `alephium` project, taking into account the difficulty targets of dependent blocks.
+- The `average` method is used to calculate the average difficulty target for a group of blocks in the `oxyg3nium` project, taking into account the difficulty targets of dependent blocks.